mattmcspirit/azurestack/README.md

 * Registration of the ASDK to Azure (Optional - enables Marketplace Syndication)
 * Windows Server 2016 Datacenter Evaluation (Full + Core) images added to the Platform Image Repository
 * Ubuntu Server 16.04-LTS image added to the Platform Image Repository
-* Corresponding gallery items created in the Marketplace for the Windows Server and Ubuntu Server images.
+* Corresponding gallery items created in the Marketplace for the Windows Server and Ubuntu Server images
 * Gallery item created for MySQL 5.7 and SQL Server 2017 (both on Ubuntu Server 16.04 LTS)
 * Creates VM Scale Set gallery item
 * MySQL Resource Provider installation